 With each project, you will be asked to produce a portfolio of evidence, which is also formally assessed by your tutors at various points throughout the year.
 Your feedback will be kept on our digital assessment platform at final assessment points.
 While one to one tutorials will discuss your progress and set you new and stretching targets to ensure you are always aiming high and making good progress.

 Your final grade is established through your final major project, where you will use a selection of the skills and techniques that you have learnt, practised and developed on the course, and design & create a media product of your own choosing.
 This project is examined by external moderators and is exhibited for your peers and tutors to assess.

-Our Level 2 media course is designed as a pathway onto our Level 3 media course.
+The Level 2 Media course is designed as a direct pathway onto our Level 3 Media course.

 No formal qualifications are required for this course, although evidence of personal progression from previous education establishments would be beneficial.

 These courses are specifically designed for learners with a special educational need (SEND).

 Skills & Employability

 English & maths GCSE Grades G-U / 1 or English & maths Functional Skills Entry Level 3

 Full Time ESOL